111116/sphere-set-approximation/README.md

 [*Variational Sphere set Approximation for Solid Objects*](http://dx.doi.org/10.1007/s00371-006-0052-0)

-The SOTV defined in the paper is bugfixed (therefore results might not be identical).
+The SOTV defined in this paper is bugfixed (therefore results might not be identical).

 ### 预处理